gafrong/admin/docs/refactoring/user-routing-refactor.md

 ## Benefits
 - Preserves routing logic for future use
-- Improves code organization and testability
 - Makes routing rules more declarative and easier to maintain
 - Allows for easy expansion of user states and routes

 ## Next Steps
-1. Review the proposed changes with the team
 2. Decide on the appropriate location for this new code (e.g., a new utility file)
 3. Implement the changes
 4. Update any affected components or middleware to use the new routing function